 Determination of Recipient

-- Associate Director (Research & Research Training) (MCM)
+- Associate Director (Research & Research Training) (Melbourne Conservatorium of Music)

 Timing of payments

-The grant will be paid in two installments: 75% on submission of your thesis, the balance on proof of submitted work to publisher/editor/CD label etc.
+The grant will be paid in two instalments: 75% on submission of thesis or awarding of this grant, whichever is the latter, the balance on proof of submitted work to publisher/editor/CD label etc.

 Research Output: In the Melbourne Conservatorium of Music a research output can include Traditional Research Outputs and Practice-Based Research Outputs.These encompass, but are not limited to:

 - an article in an academic journal, preparation of/proposal to publisher for a monograph

 - a conference paper with publication in peer-reviewed proceedings